Ifycode-extension/react-webpack5-starter-kit/README.md

 npm start
 ````

 The application will open and run at http://localhost:5050/.
-Modify starter kit as desired.
+Modify port or entire starter kit as desired.